dynatrace-oss/barista/src/lib/button-group/README.md

 <docs-source-example example="ButtonGroupDefaultExampleComponent"></docs-source-example>

-This component create a button group elements with Dynatrace styling.
+This component creates a button group element with Dynatrace styling.

 ## Imports